NativeScript/docs/content/guide/native-code/android.md

 ## Adding native code to an application

 There are different ways to add native code to an Android application.
-You can add Java JAR files or Java and/or Kotlin source files in `App_Resources/Android/libs` and `App_Resources/Android/src` respectively, e.g.:
+You can add `.jar` and `.aar` files, or Java/Kotlin source files in `App_Resources/Android/libs` and `App_Resources/Android/src` respectively.

 ```bash
 App_Resources/